Prismatic leads in satisfaction for embedded iPaaS!

 You are probably losing deals because you don't have integrations or can't build them quickly enough to make a difference.

 How an embedded iPaaS can help: If you don't have an integration, you can build it quickly or give a relatively short timeline for its development.
-That flexibility on your part, coupled with a robust embedded integration marketplace, assures prospects and customers alike that you are invested in native integrations for your app and understand their importance.
+That flexibility on your part, coupled with a robust integration marketplace, assures prospects and customers alike that you are invested in native integrations for your app and understand their importance.

 But what if the prospect wants an integration that isn't on the list?
 With an embedded integration platform, you can quickly build a prototype of the integration as part of the sales process.